dccuchile/wefe/doc/contribute.rst

 ------------------------------

 The second step is to implement ``run_query`` method.
-This method is in charge of coordinate all the operations to calculate the scores from a ``query`` and the ``word_embedding`` model.
+This method is in charge of coordinating all the operations to calculate the scores from a ``query`` and the ``word_embedding`` model.
 It must perform 2 basic operations before executing the mathematical calculations: